-To better understand some patchy beard solutions, we’ve first got to look at the root cause of the issues.
+To better understand patchy beard solutions, we’ve first got to look at the root cause of the issue.
 Patchy beards exist for a reason, so which one of the below do you feel your patchiness is gravitating towards?

 Facial hair generally starts growing around puberty.
-Sometime around 16 you or your friends will start sporting some fuzz on the upper lip.
-Some friends might have more, some less (see point above).
+Sometime around the age of 16, you or your friends will start sporting some fuzz on the upper lip.
+Some friends might have more, some less (see point below).
 However, one thing highly likely is that a group of 16 year old males won’t be able to grow a full beard – not yet anyways.

 Most individuals able to grow beards are slightly older.
-Again, although not an exact science, 25 is a pretty good age to test whether you can grow a beard and having the staying power to keep it growing and possibly fill out the patches.
-Any time before 25 and you may not be able to develop your facial hair fully yet, which yes, may result in patches.
+Again, although not an exact science, 25 is a pretty good age to test whether you can grow a beard and have the staying power to keep it growing and fill out the patches.
+Any time before 25 and you may not be able to develop your facial hair fully yet, which yes, may result in patches in your beard.